 Scholarly Lectures and Writings:

-- This article was initially published in Medical Malpractice Law and Strategy Vol. 29, Number 6, March 1, 2012.
-It deals with the subject of a physician's duty of informed consent when caring for a mother whose baby may be subject to shoulder dystocia at the time of delivery. , Shoulder Dystocia and the Duty of Informed Consent, Medical Malpractice Law and Strategy Vol. 29, Number 6, March 1, 2012 , 2012
+- Shoulder Dystocia and the Duty of Informed Consent.
+Medical Malpractice Law and Strategy, Vol. 29, Number 6, (March 2012).
+This article deals with the subject of a physician's duty of informed consent when caring for a mother whose baby may be subject to shoulder dystocia at the time of delivery.

-- This is an article that was published in Medical Malpractice Law and Strategy, July 2011, Vol. 28 No. 10.
-I wrote it with my associate, Robert Sanfilippo, Esq.
+- The Role of Informed Consent In Defensive Medicine.
+Medical Malpractice Law and Strategy, Vol. 28 No. 10.
+(July 2008).
+This article critiques the argument that medical malpractice causes doctors to practice defensive medicine.
 Medical providers and insurance companies often argue that health care costs are unnecessarily increased due to the practice of defensive medicine.
 Despite this, here are many reasons to question the scope of the problem of defensive medicine.
 First, initial steps to quantify it were based solely on surveys of physicians.
 Second, an examination of the health care landscape revealed that there were many forces that would motivate doctors to over-order diagnostic tests and procedures.
 Third, although some states have now enacted tort reform, data from studies suggest that limiting a medical malpractice victim's right of redress does not significantly impact physician behavior.
-Finally, most consequential medical decisions are being made by doctors and patients, and bringing patients into the process has resulted in more decisions that err on the side of caution., Author, The Role of Informed Consent in Defensive Medicine, Medical Malpractice Law and Strategy, 2011
+Finally, most consequential medical decisions are being made by doctors and patients, and bringing patients into the process has resulted in more decisions that err on the side of caution.

-- This article was first published in Medical Malpractice Law & Strategy, January 2011, Vol. 28, No. 4.
+- To Err is Human, But This is Something Else.
+Medical Malpractice Law & Strategy, Vol. 28, No. 4 (January 2011).
+I published this article on January 1, 2011.
 It deals with the lack of progress in the patient safety movement.
 I wrote it on the ten year anniversary of To Err is Human, which was a study performed by the National Institute of Health which revealed that the United States had a medical malpractice problem of epidemic proportions.
-Unfortunately, literature indicates that despite the alarming conclusions of Too Err is Human, the health care industry still has a long way to go to implementing basic safety measures to protect patients. , Author, To Err is Human, But This is Something Else, Medical Malpractice Law & Strategy, 2011
+Unfortunately, literature indicates that despite the alarming conclusions of Too Err is Human, the health care industry still has a long way to go to implementing basic safety measures to protect patients.

-- Defendants in medical malpractice cases often hire multiple overlapping experts and then strategically fail to call the ones who testify poorly in depositions.
+- Medical Malpractice - Winning the Expert Shell Game.
+185 N.J.L.J.
+1057 (2006).
+I published this article in the New Jersey Law Journal with my partner, Amos Gern, on September 18, 2006.
+Defendants in medical malpractice cases often hire multiple overlapping experts and then strategically fail to call the ones who testify poorly in depositions.
 This is unfair because it increases the costs of a litigation and it removes some of the most important evidence in a litigation from the jury's consideration.
-I published this paper in the New Jersey Law Journal with my partner, Amos Gern, as a guideline for attorneys about how to deal with this situation. , Author, Medical Malpractice: Winning the Expert Shell Game - When is an Adverse Inference Charge Proper?, 185 N.J.L.J.
-1057 , 2006
+I published this paper in the New Jersey Law Journal with my partner, Amos Gern, as a guideline for attorneys about how to deal with this situation.

-- This is excerpted from article titled " Medical Malpractice: Making the Most of Pretrial Discovery," I published this with my partner, Amos Gern in the New Jersey Law Journal, August 8, 2005, Essentially, the article discusses the importance of being vigilant in pretrial discovery when prosecuting medical malpractice cases. , Author, Medical Malpractice: Making The Most of Pre-Trial Discovery, 181 N.J.L.J.
-524, 2005
+- Medical Malpractice: Making the Most of Pretrial Discovery, 181 N.J.L.J.
+524 (2005).
+I published this with my partner, Amos Gern in the New Jersey Law Journal, August 8, 2005.
+Essentially, the article discusses the importance of being vigilant in pretrial discovery when prosecuting medical malpractice cases.

 Verdicts and Settlements: